 - Fill the fresh water tank from the filling inlet marked with the text Water.
-To ensure you will always have enough fresh water, top up the tank whenever you have the chance. - If the water pressure is low, press the Fresh water pump button on the toilet compartment control panel to switch the fresh water pump on.
-The pump switches off automatically when the system has generated enough water pressure. - To prevent a build-up of bacteria and impurities, empty, flush and refill the tank with fresh water at regular intervals.
+To ensure you will always have enough fresh water, top up the tank whenever you have the chance. - If the water pressure is low, press the Fresh water pump button on the toilet compartment control panel to switch on the fresh water pump.
+The Fresh water pump button is also available on the side terrace control panel.

+The pump switches off automatically when the system has generated enough water pressure.

+• To prevent a build-up of bacteria and impurities, empty, flush and refill the tank with fresh water at regular intervals.

-4.2.4 Toilet compartment control panel on page 30 4.2.5 Side terrace control panel on page 31
+4.2.2 Toilet compartment control panel on page 36 4.2.3 Side terrace control panel on page 37